What is Node JS Used for in 2024 – Complete Guide

 JavaScript is known as a front-end programming language, but Node.js expands its capabilities to the back-end.

-One of many Node JS uses is implementing fast and efficient data streaming applications.
+One of the many uses of Node JS is the implementation of fast and efficient data streaming applications.

 On older systems, HTTP requests and responses are separate events as opposed to data streams.
 Node.js can be used to process files while uploading, reducing the overall time required.